-By consensus, the TAC recommended the appointment of Ryan McClain (Pleasant Hill), as a primary representative to the TCC for the term ending March 31, 2025, and as a primary representative to the Innovate 680 TAC.
-The TAC also recommended the appointment of Ananthan Kanagasundaram (Pleasant Hill) as an alternate representative to the Innovate 680 TAC.
+On a motion by Commissioner Noack seconded by Commissioner Haskew to Appoint Ryan McClain (Pleasant Hill) as the alternate representative to the TCC for the term ending March 31, 2025, and as a primary representative to the Innovate 680 TAC.
+Appoint Ananthan Kanagasundaram (Pleasant Hill) as an alternate representative to the Innovate 680 TAC by unanimous vote of the members present (Carlson, Cloven, Noack, Obringer, Haskew, Ross).

-5. MEASURE J LINE 20A PROGRESS REPORT.
+5. MEASURE J LINE 20A FUNDS PROGRAM - FY 2022-2023 PROGRESS REPORT.